bcgov/platform-services-status/_posts/2020-03-26-route-ocp-outage.md

 We opened a conference bridge that included Platform Services, DXCAS, RedHat, and Arctiq where we collectively worked to troubleshoot the issue.

-At ~11:59am we determined the HAProxy was starved for resources (CPU / threads); this was likely due to increased traffic (starting March 19th) from additional COVID-19 related load over the last few weeks.
+At ~11:59am we determined the HAProxy was starved for resources (CPU / threads); this was likely due to increased traffic (starting March 19th) from additional COVID-19 related load over the last week.
 To remedy the issue we increased the number of threads for the router pods.

-At ~12:04pm the change was implemented resorting normal operation to the platform.
+At ~12:04pm a fix was implemented resorting normal operation to the platform.

 **Going Forward**